torstenbitterlich/stm32f0-discovery/README.md

 regenerated from the Eclipse IDE.

-Building the Debug configuration produces a **stm32f0-discovery.hex** binary artifact under Debug.
+Building the Debug configuration produces a **stm32f0-discovery.hex** binary artifact under **Debug/**.
 This is the firmware which needs to be loaded on the target.

 Loading the image on the board
 ------------------------------